-Dionicio Gómez has two fincas in the municipality of Chachagüí, in the vereda (or township) of Casabuy, in the southwestern department of Nariño, where he cultivates five varieties of coffee.
-Separated by a dirt road and then a trail that takes 30 minutes to walk, Finca El Guayabo is the higher lot and Finca La Cocha, the lower lot.
+Dionicio Gómez owns two farms in the municipality of Chachagüí, in the vereda (or municipality) of Casabuy, in the southwestern department of Nariño, where he grows five varieties of coffee.
+Separated by a dirt road and a 30-minute walk, Finca El Guayabo is the higher property and Finca La Cocha, the lower property.
 The latter is located on the banks of the Rio Bermudez.
-Don Dionicio lives at La Cocha—cocha being the Quechua word for "waters" - where he has planted Castillo, Caturra, Colombia, Typica and Maragogype.
-At 1,900 m.a.s.l, sits El Guayabo, where Dionicio has 2,500 Castillo trees.
-When the harvest gets going, the cherries are brought down from El Guayabo, post-selection, on horseback.
-Don Dionicio takes pride in his work.
-During our last visit, he told us he had never had a coffee rejected by the local CafeOccidente cooperative, our ally and partner, whose offices, and SCA-certified cupping laboratory, are located in the departmental capital of Pasto—approximately a 40-minute drive from Chachagüí.
+Don Dionicio lives on La Cocha - Cocha is the Quechua word for "waters" - where he has planted Castillo, Caturra, Colombia, Typica, and Maragogype.
+At 1,900 meters above sea level is El Guayabo, where Dionicio has 2,500 Castillo trees.
+When the harvest begins, the cherries from El Guayabo are brought down on horses after selection.
+Don Dionicio is proud of his work.
+On our last visit, he told us that he has never had a coffee rejected by the local cooperative CafeOccidente, our ally, and partner.
+Their offices and SCA-certified cupping lab are located in the departmental capital of Pasto, about a 40-minute drive from Chachagüí.

-When asked about his post-collection processing - known in Colombia as el beneficio—Dionicio responded by informing us that “toco inventarlo”—he had to invent it, using trial and error.
-After his seven pickers - whom he hires back every year for their expertise in careful, hand -selection of the coffee cherries—bring in the days harvest, the cherries are de-pulped, and fermented in the traditional manner for a period of 18 hours.
-The beans are then thoroughly washed, and put out to dry on raised beds for six days.
-The resulting coffee has notes of dark chocolate, coconut brittle, and lemon.
+When asked about his post-harvest processing - known in Colombia as "el beneficio" - Dionicio replied that he had to invent it "toco inventarlo" - through trial and error.
+After his seven pickers - whom he rehires each year for their experience in carefully selecting coffee cherries by hand - have harvested the day's crop, the cherries are de-pulped and fermented in the traditional way for 18 hours.
+The beans are then thoroughly washed and laid out on raised beds to dry for six days.

-We are grateful to be able to work with producing partners such as Don Dionicio Gómez not only because of his hard work and determination, but also because of his proud, innovative spirit.
+We are grateful to be able to work with production partners like Don Dionicio Gómez, not only for his hard work and determination but also for his proud, innovative spirit.